Mike Sabath

 Mike Sabath is an American record producer, songwriter, and musician.
-He has worked with Lizzo, Meghan Trainor, Raye, Liam Payne, Little Mix, the Jonas Bros. and Selena Gomez, among other artists.
+He has worked with Shawn Mendes, Lizzo, Meghan Trainor, Raye, Liam Payne, Little Mix (including solo project(s); notably, Jade Thirlwall), the Jonas Brothers, Sabrina Carpenter, Camila Cabello and Selena Gomez, among other artists.

 Early life and education

 Sabath was born and raised in Westchester County, New York.
 His parents, Karen and Bruce Sabath, were financiers.
 He started to sing as a child, and learned to play piano, guitar, clarinet, and drums.
 In 7th grade, to benefit the charity Ability Beyond Disability, he wrote a song titled "Hand in Hand" which he recorded with a chorus of 140 kids.
 "Hand in Hand" raised more than $5000 for the charity through online sales and donations.
 A year later, he wrote, arranged and recorded "Talk About It" to raise funds for the Westchester Mental Health Association.

 Sabath attended John Jay High School and as a student wrote and recorded music every night.
 He applied to and was accepted at Harvard, but deferred admission to focus on music full-time.